MelvinSam2000/auth-uservice/README.md

 # Auth UService

-Authentication micro service using Actix + Redis
+Authentication micro service in Rust using Actix-Web + Sqlx.